Introduction to Polyvagal Theory

 • experience curiosity and play

 If the nervous system senses danger or pressure, it may shift into sympathetic activation.
-This is the classic fight-or-flight response and the body mobilizes energy to deal with a threat.
+This state is not bad.
+It is extremely useful when we need energy to move or respond.
+But if we stay here too long, the nervous system becomes strained.
 In this state we may feel:

 • anxious